ajedda/ajedda.github.io/_posts/2020-05-18-shared_ptr_part_4.md

  1. Use polymorphism to implement different dispose behavior.
  2. Use templatized constructors to control which implementation to use.

 As you can see, this had minimum changes on the shared pointer class.
-All we had to do is to add one constructor.